TonicAI/textual/docs/source/datasets/downloading_files.rst

 Downloading a redacted dataset file
 =====================================

-To download the redacted or synthesized version of the file, get the specific file from the dataset, then call the **download** function.
+To download the redacted or synthesized version of the file:

+1. Get the specific file from the dataset.

+2. Call the **download** function.

 For example: